More than to the visionary his cell:

 What rules could we get rid of today that would enhance our ability to create value?

-— Vineet Nayar quoted in Lars Kolind & Jacob Bøtter, Unboss
+— Vineet Nayar quoted in Lars Kolind and Jacob Bøtter, Unboss

-Traipsing homeward from a bracing winter day’s walk last week, I opted for a route that took me through Whitstable’s active little harbour.
-The tide was high, the fishermen’s vessels rocking in their moorings, the whiff of their haul still lingering despite the best efforts of the freshening wind that whistled in off the North Sea.
+Returning home from a bracing winter day’s walk, I opted for a route that took me through Whitstable’s active little harbour.
+The tide was high, the fishermen’s vessels rocking in their moorings, the whiff of their haul still lingering despite the best efforts of the freshening wind.
 What I experienced, though, was a sensory overload of another kind.
 It seemed that whichever way I turned my head, my eyes were assaulted with signs of interdiction.
 No climbing.
 No black bags.
 No parking.
 No fouling.
 No jumping.
 No diving.
 No swimming.
 Rules and regulations rose up at me, and swam at the periphery of my vision.
 A swirling vortex of restriction and limitation.

 Constraint can also help catalyse creativity.
 Lack of people, money or technology can prompt innovative solutions.
 Working at the edge of the box, building on what has gone before, can result in great leaps in our knowledge, science, business and art.
 Working within the limits of the canvas, the frame, the page or available ingredients has not hampered our artistic forebears.
 But here the attitude is optimistic.
 I have these morsels available to me, what meal can I make from them?
 I have this small landscape before me, how shall I transform it into a floral feast?
 I have but a single piece of paper left, which words will I select for my poem?
 There is an inclination here towards what can be done, a positive outlook, rather than a sour-faced listing of all that cannot be achieved.